Is ChatGPT Plus Worth It in 2026?

 | File uploads | Limited | Extended | Expanded uploads and memory |

-| Video (Sora) | No | No | Up to 50 videos/month at 480p |
+| Video generation | No | No | No -- Sora discontinued April 26, 2026 |

 | Best for | Light, occasional use | Moderate daily chat | Heavy daily and creative work |